kjmagill/kjmagill/README.md

 ## Hi 👋,
 I'm KJ, a full stack software engineer who is passionate about open source, decentralization and Web 3.0.

-- 🏫 &nbsp; Recently completed the Full Stack Web Development curriculum at Lambda School.
+- 🏫 &nbsp; I recently completed the Full Stack Web Development curriculum at Lambda School.
-- 📈 &nbsp; Previously cofounded a fintech startup and led the business development team at an ecommerce startup.
+- 📈 &nbsp; I previously cofounded a fintech startup and led the business development team at an ecommerce startup.
 - 💬 &nbsp; Ask me about: tech, sports, surfing, startup culture, and the economy
 - 💻 &nbsp; Languages: JavaScript, Python3
 - 📂 &nbsp; Portfolio: [kjmagill.com](https://kjmagill.com)